Argentina Global Business Entities Guide Spain Private Limited Company

 How are shares issued? (including information on payment obligations, registration requirements)

-Non-cash contributions are permitted.
-No valuation report is needed in this regard for non-cash contributions in private limited liability companies.
+• Non-cash contributions are permitted.
+No valuation report is needed in this regard for non-cash contributions in private limited liability companies, but they must have economic value.
 However, the quota holders will be jointly and severally liable to the company and company creditors for such contributions and the value attributed thereto.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions